 Keeping in mind that safety is the number one priority when choosing a co-sleeping product, we began our research by looking for recommendations from credible media experts and sources.
 We found that there’s just not much guidance out there on the subject.
 Consumer Reports’ Bassinet Buying Guide didn’t offer much guidance except saying to avoid co-sleeping as advised by the AAP.
 And we were quite skeptical of a list of best co-sleeping products from a website called Bestcovery because there were no credentials listed for the writer/reviewer.
 Other than that, it was just crickets from leading parenting magazines and websites.

 The next step was to contact the top agencies that help ensure products used by infants are safe, the U.S. Consumer Product Safety Commission (CPSC) and the Juvenile Product Manufacturers Association (JPMA), to ask them about co-sleeping products.
-In January 2014, the CPSC approved U.S. standards for bedside sleepers (not in-bed positioners) that were based on international standards created by ASTM, an organization that has helped established more than 12,000 product standards used globally.
+In January 2014, the CPSC approved U.S. standards for bedside sleepers (not in-bed positioners) that were based on international standards created by ASTM, an organization that has helped establish more than 12,000 product standards used globally.
 The international standards for bedside sleepers, which were established in June 2012, are known as ASTM F2906.
-The CPSC standards go into effect in July 2014.
+The CPSC standards went into effect in July 2014.
 Nychelle Fleming, public affairs specialist and team lead for the for the CPSC’s Safe Sleep Outreach and Education program, said the federal agency is also monitoring in-bed positioners and will investigate if a safety incident arises.
 So far, none have.

-Meanwhile, the JPMA, a national trade organization that certifies more than 2,000 products for expecting moms, babies, and preschoolers after they’ve passed vigorous safety testing, launched a certification program for bedside sleepers in January 2012 but doesn’t currently certify any products, explained Julie Vallese, managing director of public and government affairs at the JPMA.
+Meanwhile, the JPMA, a national trade organization that certifies more than 2,000 products for expecting moms, babies, and preschoolers after they’ve passed rigorous safety testing, launched a certification program for bedside sleepers in January 2012 but doesn’t currently certify any products, explained Julie Vallese, managing director of public and government affairs at the JPMA.
 There is no JPMA category for in-bed positioners.
 (For the record, the JPMA’s official stance on co-sleeping is this: An infant should sleep in a fully functional, properly assembled crib, preferably in the parents’ bedroom, according to Vallese.)